Images Depict Mature Plants

 Ficus lyrata, Ficus pandurata

-Fiddle Leaf Figs are large indoor trees with elegant distinctive foliage.
+Fiddle Leaf Fig trees are large indoor tropical plants with elegant distinctive foliage.
 They prefer bright indirect light.
 These iconic house plants are easy to grow, and add a dramatic statement to your home decor.
-These trendy house plants have been a staple for designers and their popularity continues to grow.

 Out of stock